How is gallbladder cancer diagnosed?

-- They are often used to help make the initial diagnosis of gallbladder cancer by showing tumors in the area.
+- They are often used to help diagnose gallbladder cancer by showing tumors in the area.

-- CT scans can also be used to guide a biopsy needle precisely into a suspected tumor or metastasis.
-For this procedure, called a CT-guided needle biopsy, you remain on the CT scanning table, while a radiologist advances a biopsy needle through the skin and toward the location of the mass.
+- CT scans can also be used to guide a biopsy needle into a suspected tumor or metastasis.
+For this procedure, called a CT-guided needle biopsy, you remain on the CT scanning table, while the doctor advances a biopsy needle through the skin and toward the mass.
 CT scans are repeated until the needle is within the mass.
 A biopsy sample is then removed and looked at under a microscope.

 Magnetic resonance imaging (MRI) scan

 Like CT scans, MRI scans provide detailed images of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.
-The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
-A computer translates the pattern into very detailed images of parts of the body.
 A contrast material called gadolinium may be injected into a vein before the scan to better see details.

-MRI scans may be a little more uncomfortable than CT scans.
+MRI scans can be a little more uncomfortable than CT scans.
 They take longer, often up to an hour.
-You may be placed inside a narrow tube, which is confining and can upset people who have a fear of enclosed spaces.
+You may have to lie inside a narrow tube, which is confining and can upset people who have a fear of enclosed spaces.
 Special, more open MRI machines can sometimes be used instead.
 The MRI machine also makes buzzing and clicking noises that might be disturbing.
 Some places will provide earplugs to help block this noise out.

-A cholangiogram is an imaging test that looks specifically at the bile ducts to see if they are blocked, narrowed, or dilated.
-It can be used in planning gallbladder surgery.
+A cholangiogram is an imaging test that looks at the bile ducts to see if they are blocked, narrowed, or dilated.
+This can help show if someone might have a tumor that is blocking a duct.
+It can also be used to help plan surgery.
 There are several types of cholangiograms, each of which has different pros and cons.

-Angiography can be uncomfortable because the radiologist who does the procedure has to put a small catheter (a flexible hollow tube) into the artery leading to the gallbladder to inject the dye.
+X-ray angiography can be uncomfortable because the doctor has to put a small catheter (a flexible hollow tube) into the artery leading to the gallbladder to inject the dye.
 Usually the catheter is put into an artery in your inner thigh and threaded up into the artery supplying the gallbladder.
 A local anesthetic is often used to numb the area before inserting the catheter.
 Then the dye is injected quickly to outline all the vessels while the x-rays are being taken.

-For laparoscopy, a doctor inserts a thin tube with a light and a small video camera on the end (a laparoscope) through a small incision (cut) in the front of the abdomen to look at the gallbladder, liver, and other organs.
+Laparoscopy is a type of minor surgery.
+The doctor inserts a thin tube with a light and a small video camera on the end (a laparoscope) through a small incision (cut) in the front of the abdomen to look at the gallbladder, liver, and other organs.
 (Sometimes more than one cut is made.)
 This procedure is done in the operating room while you are under general anesthesia (in a deep sleep).

-Laparoscopy can help in planning surgery or other treatments, and can help doctors confirm the stage (extent) of the cancer.
+Laparoscopy can help doctors plan surgery or other treatments, and can help determine the stage (extent) of the cancer.
 If needed, doctors can also insert instruments through the incisions to remove biopsy samples, which are then looked at under a microscope to make or confirm the diagnosis of cancer.

 But a biopsy may not always be done before surgery to remove a gallbladder tumor.
 Doctors are often concerned that sticking a needle into the tumor or otherwise disturbing it without completely removing it might allow cancer cells to spread to other areas.

-In other cases, a doctor may feel that a biopsy of a suspicious area in the gallbladder is the best way to know for certain that it is cancer.
-For example, imaging tests may show that a tumor has spread or grown too large to be completely removed by surgery.
+In other cases, a doctor may feel that a biopsy of a suspicious area in the gallbladder is the best way to know for certain if it is cancer.
+For example, imaging tests may show that a tumor has spread or grown too large to be removed completely by surgery.
 Unfortunately, many gallbladder cancers are not removable by the time they are first found.